Jumpy - Jump into Python (and onto XBMC)

 You should end up with

-phantomjs, youtube-dl, and an updated PMS.conf all ready to go and can skip
+, and an updated PMS.conf all ready to go and can skip

 the grey section below ('mostly', i.e. maybe install

-some xbmc addons or
+some kodi addons or

 PMSEncoder).

-XBMC Installation ("optional")
+Kodi Installation ("optional")

 PhantomJS Installation (optional)